shopware/developer-portal/FAQ.md

 ## GitHub workflow is broken

 Give it another try.
 Sometimes the process takes too long and reaches the timeout setting.
+You can also try running the pipeline locally using the [./.github/scripts/act.sh](./.github/scripts/act.sh).

+## What is the difference between the library and project?

+Library (`developer-documentation-vitepress`) holds Shopware-flavoured Vitepress theme that can be reused by different projects.
+Our project (Developer portal) reuses the library.

 ## What is the difference between the basic (embedded) and advanced (standalone) usages.